target-san/weather-cli/README.md

 Notes and limitations:
 * `AerisWeather` requires complex OAuth-based authentication and application registration, so it's omitted intentionally
-* `OpenWeather` provides only 24h forecast, so doesn't support custom date
+* `OpenWeather` provides only 24h forecast on free plans, so custom date isn't supported
-* `AccuWeather`'s historical data is available only on enterprise plans, so not supported
+* `AccuWeather`'s historical data is available only on enterprise plans, so custom date isn't supported either

 ## Development